The Physical Origin of Extreme Emission Line Galaxies at High redshifts: Strong {\sc [Oiii]} Emission Lines Produced by Obscured AGNs: Result

 \subsection{SED Fitting and Photometric Result}

 Figure \ref{fig:thumb} shows the cutouts of our three {\sc [Oiii]} emitters in multi-wavelength bands.
 We use the \texttt{Photutils}\footnote{\url{https://photutils.readthedocs.io/}} python package to perform the aperture photometry measurement and error estimation.
 We employ the \texttt{CIGALE} code \citep{boquienCIGALEPythonCode2019} to conduct the SED fitting.
 The \texttt{CIGALE} code obtains the best-fit model spectra with the least reduced $\chi^{2}$ method.
 For J1000+0211 and CEERS-3506, we have multi-wavelength photometry data from rest-frame UV to mid-infrared.
 To exploit this rich dataset, we combine the following \texttt{CIGALE} modules: \texttt{sfhdelayed}, \texttt{bc03}, \texttt{nebular}, \texttt{dustatt\_modified\_starburst}, \texttt{dale2014}, \texttt{skirtor2016}, \texttt{restframe\_parameters}, and \texttt{redshifting}.
 With these modules, our models combine stellar emission, nebular emission, dust emission, AGN contribution, and dust attenuation.
-We perform SED fitting to complement our spectroscopic results, primarily to constrain stellar properties and secondarily to detect AGN IR emission.
-The parameters for redshift, metallicity, and dust attenuation are fixed based on spectroscopic measurements.
+We perform SED fitting to complement our spectroscopic results, primarily to constrain stellar properties and secondarily to detect AGN IR emission. {To confirm that the IR excess originates from the AGN, we include dust emission even though the dust content is suggested to be negligible in our spectroscopic result.} The parameters for redshift, metallicity, and dust attenuation are fixed based on spectroscopic measurements.
 The specific parameter configurations we focus on are detailed in Table \ref{tab:modules}.
 We adopt the default values from \texttt{CIGALE} for other parameters.

 We present model spectra in Figure \ref{fig:SED} and list the properties derived from the SED analysis in Table \ref{tab:sed}.
 We use the stellar age constrained by SED fitting in Figure \ref{fig:cloudysf}.
 Most importantly, we detect the near-infrared excess in the MIRI data for both objects, while we infer the negligible dust content from the Balmer decrements of the narrow line components (see Section \ref{sec:balmer}).
 This indicates the existence of AGNs for both objects, which supports our argument in Section \ref{sec:broadother}.
 Plus, our SED fitting results suggest the two systems are AGN-dominated with fractions of AGN infrared luminosity to total infrared luminosity at 0.6 and 0.8 for CEERS-3506 and J1000+0211, respectively.
 Assuming the Eddington ratios to be 1, we utilize the bolometric luminosity of the SED models to calculate the black hole masses of CEERS-3506 and J1000+0211.
 The resulting black hole masses are $\log (M_{\rm \bullet, SED}/M_\odot) = 6.70$ and 5.95, respectively.